MUNsdh/readthedocs/docs/source/Creating Web Apps Using Bubble.rst

 --------------

 You should now see the Bubble editor's Design tab.
 This is where you will decide how your app will look to its users.
 You will be able to drag and drop elements into the white area on the right side of the screen.
 You will also be able to resize, rotate and reposition those elements to your liking.
 Right now there is probably a default webpage showing where this white space would normally be, but that can easily be cleared by drag-selecting everything and pressing the "delete" button on your keyboard.
+..
+   The design tab is on the navigation bar on the left side of the screen.
+Sometimes it helps to describe where to look if you're not going to put indicators on the image.
+Another suggestion is to scale the image to only show what's relevant.
+..
+   There "probably" is a default page on the right side of the screen?
+Best to be sure!
 .. image:: ../_static/images/Bubble_4.png
    :width: 1000px

 The UI builder on the left allows you to add new elements to the page by dragging and dropping (or clicking and then dragging on the white space).You may notice several useful features under the "visual elements" dropdown:
+..
+   Same comment as above.
+Crop the image so that it only shows what you're talking about.
+Better to make it clear where your reader should look.
+Please make this change throughout.
 .. image:: ../_static/images/Bubble_5.png
    :width: 1000px